ElucidataInc/polly-docs/docs/Apps/Metabolomic Data/Polly-PeakML.md

 Alignment shifts the peak RTs in every sample to correct for this drift and brings the peaks closer to median RT of the group. *Alignment visualization* can be used to judge the extent of deviation from median RT.

-Users can perform alignment by going to the option *Alignment* given on the menu bar of application.
+You can perform alignment by going to the option *Alignment* given on the menu bar of application.

 ![Alignment Dialog](../../img/Polly-PeakML/alignment.png) <center>**Figure 4.** Alignment Dialog</center>

 **Peak Detection and Curation**

-* Select Peak Detection flow - Targeted or Untargeted pipeline.
+* Select Peak Detection flow - *Automated feature detection or Compound database search*.

     Polly-PeakML supports curation of peakgroups detected by both the available El-MAVEN's peak detection flow.